-Career college must provide to the Superintendent of Career college an itemized list of all fees charged to students, expressed in Canadian dollars.
+Career colleges must provide an itemized list of all fees charged to students, expressed in Canadian dollars to the superintendent.
 This includes:

 - tuition fees

 - cost of books

-- · any administrative charges
+- any administrative charges

-- · any other compulsory or optional fees
+- any other compulsory or optional fees

-The Superintendent publishes the fees (except optional fees) on ServiceOntario.
+The superintendent publishes the fees (except optional fees) on ServiceOntario.

-Unapproved or inaccurate fees
+Unpublished or inaccurate fees

 If a career college charges or collects any compulsory fee that is not published on ServiceOntario or that is higher than what is published, you are entitled to a full refund of the unpublished fee or the difference in amount between what is published and what was collected.
-The same applies if the college charges or collects any optional fee that is not approved by the Superintendent of Career colleges.
+The same applies if the college charges or collects any optional fee that is not published.